doxtr/dox/source/basics/body-elements/container.rst

 .. rubric:: This is a rubric

+And as the rubric is not a sectioning level, it does not have a title or a heading.
+It is simply a way to group together related sections of content.
+You can use the rubric to create a visual separation between different sections of your documentation, or to provide additional context or information about the content that follows.

 Topic
 -----

-This is a topic, which is a block of content that is related to a specific topic.
-It is typically rendered with a different background color or border to make it stand out from the rest of the text.
+Topics are used to isolate a specific chunk of information that is related to the main content but stands on its own.
+It behaves like a mini-sidebar or a standalone section.

 .. code-block:: rst
    :caption: Topic Example